sonicv6/euphonica/README.md

 ## TODO
 - Local storage management UI (to allow re-fetching metadata, clearing album art cache and the like)
-- Stickers DB support to enable the following features:
+- Support more stickers-based features:
   - Recently played
-  - Ratings (song, album, etc)
+  - Per-song ratings
   - User-editable album wikis and artist bios
   - Metadata sync between Euphonica instances (instead of being stored locally)
   - Should follow existing sticker schemas, such as that proposed by myMPD, where possible.
-- Refactor current metadata storage from MongoDB-like to indexed SQLite.
 - Special support for local socket connection, or remote filesystem access, to enable the following features:
   - Library management operations such as tag editing (will require access to the files themselves)
   - Save downloaded album arts and artist avatars directly into the music folders themselves so other instances